zulucmd/zulu/user_guide.md

       main.go
 ```

-In a Cobra app, typically the main.go file is very bare.
-It serves one purpose: initializing Cobra.
+In a Zulu app, typically the main.go file is very bare.
+It serves one purpose: initializing Zulu.

 ```go
 package main